-By OHSAA Board of Directors regulation, any school sponsoring interscholastic contests in track and field must have the head varsity track and field coach, assistant track and field coach, or athletic administrator attend one of the rules interpretation meetings.
-Any school failing to meet this requirement will be ineligible for tournament competition.
+By OHSAA Board of Directors regulation, any school sponsoring interscholastic contests in track and field must have the head varsity track and field coach, assistant track and field coach, or athletic administrator attend one of the rules interpretation meetings listed on page 6 of this manual or participate in the online meeting option.
+Attendance at meetings will be available in different parts of the state between 1/16/2016 and 3/18/2016.
+Online meetings will be available 2/2/2016 thru 3/16/2016.
+Any school failing to meet this requirement will be ineligible for OHSAA tournament competition.
+Attendance by 7th-8th grade coaches is strongly encouraged, although not mandatory.

 Officials who fail to attend one of the meetings will be suspended the following year.
-Attendance is also required in order to be eligible for Regional or State Tournament assignments.
-It will be the responsibility of the head track and field coach, assistant track and field coach, or athletic administrator of each school and officials to be in attendance within ten minutes of the start of the meeting and stay until the conclusion of the meeting in order to receive credit for attendance.
+Attendance is also required in order to be eligible for district, regional or state tournament assignments.
+It will be the responsibility of the head track and field coach, assistant track and field coach or athletic administrator of each school and officials to be in attendance within 10 minutes of the start of the meeting and stay until the conclusion of the meeting in order to receive credit for attendance, or to complete an online meeting between the dates of Tuesday, February 2 and Wednesday, March 16, at 4:00 p.m.
 NOTE: Take rules books and bulletins to the meeting you attend.

-Those coaches or officials who do not attend a regularly scheduled rules interpretation meeting or not complete this requirement on-line or not attend the scheduled make-up meeting may request a special make-up meeting from an interpreter listed below.
-Such meeting must be held no later than March 8, 2012.
-The fee for a Special Make-up Meeting is \$50.00.
-Requests made after March 8, 2012 must be addressed to the Commissioner.
+Those coaches or officials who do not attend a regularly scheduled rules interpretation meeting, do not complete this requirement on-line or do not attend the scheduled make-up meeting may request a special make-up meeting from Head Rules Interpreter Dale Gabor or OHSAA Program Coordinator Jenn Close at 614-267-2502, ext.
+129. Such meeting must be held no later than Monday, March 25, 2016.
+The fee for a special make-up meeting is \$50.00.

 Interpreters Email Address

 Dale Gabor dgabor@ignatius.edu

 Bob Meuleman bob@meuleman.us

-Max Benton max.benton@frontier.com

 Steve Hurley stevenhurley@hotmail.com

 Section 3.2.
-2012 Regional Track and Field Tournaments
+2016 Regional Track and Field Tournaments

-Visit http://myohsaa.ohsaa.org/ohsaahome.aspx for up-to-date information on Regional sites, dates, and managers;
+Visit http://myohsaa.ohsaa.org/ohsaahome.aspx for up-to-date information on regional sites, dates, and managers.